abd3lgh4f0r/C2_Server/README.md

 # C2 Server with Flask Web Interface
-This project is a Command and Control (C2) server implemented in Python, featuring a sophisticated web interface developed with Flask.
-This  server is used  to manage  multiple agents, seamlessly executing commands, and maintaining control through efficient multithreading.
+This project is a Command and Control (C2) server implemented in Python, featuring a web interface developed with Flask.
+This  server is used  to manage  multiple agents, executing commands, and maintaining control through efficient multithreading.

 # Key Features
 - **Web Interface**: User-friendly Flask-based interface for seamless monitoring and interaction with the C2 server.